MZSFighters/MySolar/README.md

 ## Usage
 How does one go about using it?

-One can just download the latest release source code from the GitHub and run the app with an emulator.
+You can simply download the latest release source code from GitHub and run the app using an android emulator

 ## Project Status
 Project is: _in progress_